 4. Not getting pre-qualified before starting your home search

-So we’ve just discussed one reason why it’s important to get pre-approved and understand how much you can afford, but there’s also another reason why obtaining a pre-approval is so important.
-In a hot market where homes are flying off the shelf and are in constant multiple offer situations, you want to be able to act quickly when you find the home of you dreams.
+We’ve just discussed one reason why it’s important to get pre-approved and understand how much you can afford, but there’s also another reason why obtaining a pre-approval is so important.
+In a hot market where homes are flying off the shelf and are in constant multiple offer situations, you want to be able to act quickly when you find the home of your dreams.
 If you wait until you’re ready to put a contract on a home, then there’s a good chance you could miss out on that property.